Julia Haygreen

 You have taken a courageous first step reaching out for support.
-We all need help through life, especially at difficult or challenging times.
-By deciding to make positive changes and speaking out, you have started the process of working towards reaching a better place.
+We all need help through life, especially during difficult or challenging times.
+By starting the process of talking to work through your thoughts and feelings and address the issues, you can start making positive changes, feeling better and living the life you deserve.

-With my trained help as an experienced professional with a passion for helping people and a proven track record of delivering results, we can address your challenges and opportunities together.
-We can create a relationship based on trust, warmth and acceptance.
-We can help you navigate through difficult life experiences, move forward, and lead a happier, healthier, and more fulfilling life.
+As a trained and experienced professional with a passion for helping people, I have a proven track record of achieving results.
+We will create a relationship based on trust, which helps you work through difficult experiences and move forward to lead a happier, healthier, and more fulfilling life.

-People from all walks of life and backgrounds receive my guidance and support and to gain tools and techniques that facilitate healing and personal growth.
-With over 10 years of professional, hands-on experience, I bring a warm, caring, accepting, and appropriately challenging approach to my work.
+People from all walks of life and backgrounds benefit from receiving guidance and support, gaining tools and techniques to create healing, positive change and personal growth.
+With over 14 years of professional, hands-on experience, I bring a wealth of mental health expertise to our sessions with a gently encouraging approach.

 Would you like to...